AlexiusItaly/ImperivmLauncher/README.md

 **2. Cloud Adventures Manager**
 * **Built-in Cloud Catalog:** Browse, download, and update custom community single-player campaigns.
-* **Smart Synchronization:** Automatically detects installed maps and notifies you when map-makers release new updates via GitHub.
+* **Smart Synchronization:** Automatically detects installed maps and notifies you when map-makers release new updates.
 * **Zero-Touch Installation:** Download multiple language-filtered maps at once; the launcher automatically extracts and places audio, text, and scenario files in their correct native folders.

 **3. Integrated Mod Manager**